 Five Best Dog Training Commands

 Every dog should know these five basic obedience commands.
-These are the foundation for good behavior, and with these commands, your dog will learn self-control and be well behaved at home and when out in public.
+These are the foundation for good behaviour, and with these commands, your dog will learn self-control and be well-behaved at home and when out in public.

 Walking Nicely on the Leash